mattlinares/mattlinares.github.io/_posts/2023-05-20-Testing-a-DAO-for-local-organizing.md

 #### Wallets and voting feel empowering

-There’s something powerful about having your digital wallet, with DAO tokens and voting capacities built in, right there as you browse.
-This way of experiencing the web activates people and renews the potential for meaningful, online collaboration.
+There’s something powerful about having your digital wallet in your browser bar, ready to vote or spend tokens.
+This way of experiencing the web activates people and brings potential for meaningful, online collaboration.

-This is strikes you when you see a new user sign a blockchain transaction for the first time.
+This strikes you when you see a user make a blockchain transaction for the first time.

+We hope that it may yield <a href="https://www.opendemocracy.net/en/digitaliberties/blockchain-may-redefine-the-web-its-up-to-us-to-make-sure-its-done-well/">a renewal of civic organising</a>.

 <hr/>